 Course Overview

 Decision-makers' demands for information on the cost-effectiveness of pharmaceuticals and other health technologies and interventions have become more extensive and sophisticated.
 Economic evaluation is also increasingly used internationally to support decisions in areas including public health and vaccines.
-To keep pace with these constantly changing developments, CHE at the University of York is offering a new 7 week online workshop on Advanced Methods for Economic Evaluation in Health Technology Assessment (AMEEHTA).
+To keep pace with these constantly changing developments, CHE at the University of York is offering again in 2025 its 7 week online workshop on Advanced Methods for Economic Evaluation in Health Technology Assessment (AMEEHTA).

 Objectives